dNamiLab/dNami/doc/usage/testcases.rst

    \dfrac{\partial }{\partial t} \begin{pmatrix} \rho  \\ \rho u  \\ \rho e_t \end{pmatrix}  + \dfrac{\partial }{\partial x} \begin{pmatrix} \rho u   \\ \rho u^2 + p   \\ u ( \rho e_t + p) \end{pmatrix}   = 0

 The files for this case are located in the ``exm/1d_entropywave`` folder.
 The initial non-dimensional density, pressure and velocity are set to :math:`(\rho/\rho_0, p/p_0, u/c_0) = (1,1,0.5)`.
 A sinusoidal perturbation of the density field is imposed.
-The case is run for 10 times the characterstic flow time.
+The amplitude of the perturbation :math:`\epsilon` is kept small in this example i.e. :math:`\epsilon=10^{-3}` to minimise non-linear effects.
+The case is run for 10 times the characteristic flow time.
 This test case compliments the quick-start guide in the sense that this case is periodic.
 No specification of a boundary condition in a given direction in the ``genRhs.py`` defaults to the domain being periodic in that direction.
 Periodicity is enforced via the ``swap`` operations.
 The resulting x-t diagram for the density field is shown in :numref:`xt_1d_per` for the 10 characteristic flow times.